What is more important: having money left over when you die, or knowing that your life meant something?

 The question can be asked: How much time do we spend on activities that will not satisfy us in the end?
 Perhaps we are going to the apple orchard to satisfy our hunger for an orange.

 What do my clients say they regret most at the end of their lives?

-- Not singing their own song … That may be where their true wealth exists.
+The regret not singing their own song.
+That may be where their true wealth exists.
 But it won’t show up on their monthly statement.

 Do you know about the “Golden Buddha”?

 The Golden Buddha was covered with layers of “stuff,” so no one could see that he was made of gold.
 I don’t know if he even remembered that he was gold underneath, because no one recognized him.